tam17aki/ace-isearch/README.md

 It should be noticed that `ace-isearch-function-from-isearch` is never invoked when migemo-isearch is tured on.
 If you want to invoke `ace-isearch-function-from-isearch`, please turn off migemo-isearch.
-In that case, please try following:
+In that case, please try followings:

 ```el
 (setq migemo-isearch-enable-p nil)